-New.
 Beginning with tax years ending after Dec.
 31, 2019, a taxpayer that is required to file 25 or more Schedule IN K-1s must file the Schedule IN K-1s in an electronic format.
+This means that filing the IT-20S return with accompanying IN K-1s must be done through modernized e-file (MeF).
 For taxpayers filing on a calendar year basis, this electronic filing requirement begins with tax year 2020.